Andrew Greer: Music career

-Greer's debut album was a critical success, earning 4 out of 5 stars from Christianity Today which called Open Book, "an intensely reflective record that digs deep," and 5 out of 5 stars from The Christian Manifesto, which said, "Greer writes with a soul-bearing honesty refreshing to hear in an industry where cliché after cliché comes all too often.
+Greer's debut album was awarded 4 out of 5 stars from Christianity Today in a review which called it "an intensely reflective record that digs deep," and 5 out of 5 stars from The Christian Manifesto, which said, "Greer writes with a soul-bearing honesty refreshing to hear in an industry where cliché after cliché comes all too often.
 Open Book is a masterpiece."
-Features in other high-profile national outlets like CCM Magazine and Christian Musician followed.
-He was also featured as a worship leader for Centrifuge's national student camps in 2011.
+Features in CCM Magazine and Christian Musician followed.
+He was a worship leader for Centrifuge's national student camps in 2011.

-Greer will release his second album, Angel Band: The Hymn Sessions in January 2012.
-The recording features vintage hymns in an Americana style with a line-up of special guests like Ron Block of Alison Krauss & Union Station, Cindy Morgan, Ginny Owens, Sonya Isaacs, Marc Scibilia, Sandra McCracken, Julie Lee and The McCrary Sisters.
-He has released a playlist of "Behind the Scenes" videos with select guest artists to help promote Angel Band.
+Greer released his second album, Angel Band: The Hymn Sessions in 2012.

-In the fall of 2012, Andrew joined forces with 12-time Dove Award-winning singer/songwriter Cindy Morgan for Food for the Hungry's "Hymns for Hunger" Tour, helping raise awareness and resources for local and international hunger relief organizations at tour stops across the country.
-The tour has visited dozens of cities within the United States and has been featured in special performances at the National Religious Broadcasters Convention, the Billy Graham Evangelistic Association, Samaritan's Purse and Amy Grant's "A Tennessee Weekend".
+In the fall of 2012, Greer and singer/songwriter Cindy Morgan fundraised for Food for the Hungry's "Hymns for Hunger" Tour, helping raise awareness and resources for local and international hunger relief organizations at tour stops across the country.
+The tour has visited cities within the United States and has been featured in performances at the National Religious Broadcasters Convention, the Billy Graham Evangelistic Association, Samaritan's Purse and Amy Grant's "A Tennessee Weekend".
 In conjunction with the "Hymns for Hunger" tour, Cindy and Andrew were featured on the Winter 2013 cover of Collegiate Magazine.